How Hot Should My CPU Be While Gaming?

 What Temperature Should My CPU Be When Gaming?

 There are two perspectives to show here.
 If you are hovering around 70 to 80 degrees Celsius, some would say that it is generally safe.
-While it is a little bit safe, it is already near the danger levels of overheating as going close to 90 degrees Celsius will already cause your CPU to throttle to avoid damaging it.
+While it is a little bit safe, it is already near the danger levels of overheating as going close to 90 degrees while gaming can get your CPU damaged over time.

 After learning this, you can choose either to have your CPU within the 40-70 degrees Celsius range or maximize your output by maintaining 80 degrees Celsius throughout your gaming sessions.
 If you maintain lower temperatures and be more conservative, there will be no risk of CPU damages from overheating.
 It will also prolong the lifespan of not only your CPU but also your other parts.